How to receive an SMS in F#

 What is in the ReceiveSms.fs file?

-The ReceiveSms.fs file contains the Ozeki.Libs.Rest library, which gives you all the tools neccessary to send and receive SMS messages.
+The ReceiveSms.fs file contains the Ozeki.Libs.Rest library, which gives you all the tools necessary to send and receive SMS messages.
 You will also find the ReceiveSms project in the zip, which contains the example code to show you how to receive SMS.
 This example code is listed below.

 what is in the ozeki receive sms zip